usnistgov/vulntology/specification/values/sector-of-interest.md

-# Sector of Interest Type Values
+# Sector of Interest Values

 Supplemental information identifying potential sectors of industry or use cases where the Vulnerability could have an impact.